armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-26-2.md

 #### Lambda icon missing

 In the left navigation of the UI, the icon for Lambda functions is missing.
+This does not affect any functionality.

 ## Highlighted updates